zubujams/ParlAI/MURMURATION_FRONTEND_ARCHITECTURE.md

 Feedback Loop: Any feedback from QA testers or UAT is communicated back to the developers for revisions.
 This ensures a continuous improvement loop where issues are addressed promptly.
 Approval: Once the application passes QA and UAT, it is approved for deployment to the production environment.

-Challenges: Testing can always be difficult especially when trying to maintain the testing enviroment.
+#### Challenges: Testing can always be difficult especially when trying to maintain the testing enviroment.

 ## 5. Deployment
 Monitoring and Production Environment:

 Production Deployment: The application is deployed to the production environment, which is monitored to ensure its performance and stability.
 Monitoring Stack: The ELK Stack, Prometheus, and AWS CloudWatch are employed to monitor the application comprehensively, providing insights into logs, metrics, and operational health.

 Infrastructure Provisioning and Management:
-Terraform: Utilized for defining and provisioning the cloud infrastructure in an automated and replicable manner.
+Terraform: Utilized for defining and provisioning the cloud infrastructure in an automated manner.
+Check murmuration-ci/main.tf file
-AWS CloudFormation: Used for managing and configuring the resources provisioned by Terraform, ensuring that the cloud infrastructure is set up according to best practices and requirements.
+AWS CloudFormation: Can be used for managing and configuring the resources provisioned by Terraform, ensuring that the cloud infrastructure is set up according to best practices and requirements.

 Challenges: